All Episodes

 Also, from what I understand, it's fascinating.

-The vandalism of the Selective Service Office because the guy he did it with was an informant.
+Like, he got arrested for the vandalism of the Selective Service Office because the guy he did it with was an informant.

-Like some guy infiltrated their group and he got snitched on.
+Like, some guy infiltrated their group and he got snitched on.

 jordan holmes

-I just want to say that the FBI has done great things for America and I can't think of any one of their million missteps that has created a far worse world than if they had never existed.
+And I can't think of any one of their million missteps that has created a far worse world than if they had never existed.

 dan friesen